kaeza/minetest-survival_modpack/README.txt

 Copyright (C) 2013 Diego Martínez <lkaezadl3@gmail.com>

 This mod adds new hazards to the survival aspect of the game.
-Currently, this adds hunger and drowning.
-It's planned to add thirst, stamina (tiredness), and heat in the future.
+Currently, this adds hunger, thirst, and drowning.
+It's planned to add stamina (tiredness), and temperature in the future.

 See the file `LICENSE.txt' for information about distribution.